lyteword/chspurgeon-tod/volume-4/psalm-81.md

 **Verses 1-3.**

-1\.Praise should be sincere.
+1\.
+Praise should be sincere.
 It can come from the people of God only.

-2\.It should be constant: they should praise God at all times.
+2\.
+It should be constant: they should praise God at all times.

-3\.It should be special.
+3\.
+It should be special.
 There should be seasons of special praise.

 (a) Appointed by God, as Sabbaths and solemn feasts.